 - Rheumatoid arthritis.

-- Various other muscular and connective tissue disorders - for example, polymyalgia rheumatica, giant cell arteritis or systemic lupus erythematosus.
+- Various muscular and connective tissue disorders that have chronic inflammation as a feature - for example, polymyalgia rheumatica, giant cell arteritis or systemic lupus erythematosus.

 - Tissue injury and burns.